 The Asklepion was reached via a sacred road in Roman times and its courtyard was of great importance, housing the gallery, the chapel, the theater hall with a capacity of 3500 people, the library and the temple of Asclepius.
 In the southern part of the area there are three Hellenistic temples, sacred springs and pools, and bedrooms.

 In the Asklepion, which was used as a treatment center for many diseases during the transition period, physiotherapy methods are used today.
-Water and mud baths, medicinal herbs, holy water and healing from hunger and thirst are the most important treatments.
+Water and mud baths, medicinal herbs, holy water and healing hunger and thirst are the most important Treatments.

 22. Pergamon Museum